Towards a Hands-Free Query Optimizer through Deep Learning: Introduction

 Second, the enormous size of the query plan search space for any given query causes naive applications of \DRL to fail.
 For instance, while \DRL can be used to learn policies that tackle join order enumeration~\cite{rejoin}, training these models to additionally capture physical operator and access path selection dramatically lengthens the training process and hinders convergence to an effective policy.

 In this vision paper, we describe and analyze potential solutions to the above challenges, each representing directions for further research that tightly integrates deep learning-based theory with query optimization.
 We propose two novel \DRL approaches: \emph{learning from demonstration} and \emph{cost model bootstrapping}.
 The first approach involves initially training a model to imitate the behavior of a state-of-the-art query optimizer, and then fine-tuning that model for increased performance.
 The second approach involves using existing cost models as guides to help \DRL models learn more quickly.
-Finally, we propose and analyze the design space of an \emph{incremental training} approach that involves learning the complexities of query optimization in a step-by-step fashion, mirroring the way humans learn algebra before calculus.
+Finally, we propose and analyze the design space of an \emph{incremental training} approach that involves learning the complexities of query optimization in a step-by-step fashion.